 Driving from Margaret River to Denmark to take in Western Australia’s southern forests – home to majestic karri forests and arboreal attractions such as the towering Gloucester Tree and Treetop Walk in the Valley of the Giants – is a breathtaking drive of three and a half hours although you can make a full day of it.

-Driving from Margaret River to Denmark, some 275 kilometres away, in southwest Western Australia – a region branded ‘The Great Southern’ – takes around three and a half hours if you drive direct, nothing in a state where road trips can take weeks.
+Driving from Margaret River to Denmark, some 275 kilometres away, in southwest Western Australia, will take you from the South-West region to the neighbouring Great Southern region.
+It will take around three and a half hours if you drive direct, nothing in a state where road trips can take weeks.
 But there’s enough to experience along the way to make a full day of the drive.

 Stop to climb a tree or three on the way and you can drive it in one long day if you leave at the crack of dawn.
 If you’re a lover of climbing trees, slow travelling, tree hugging and forest bathing – what the Japanese call shinrin-yoku or ‘taking in the forest’ – you could really take your time and spend a few days driving from Margaret River to Denmark.